goauthentik/authentik/website/docs/integrations/services/veeam-enterprise-manager/index.md

 ## Finish in Veeam Enterprise Manager

 Back on Veeam Enterprise Manager, click on "Import from File", and select the XML file that you've downloaded from authentik.
 Make sure the "Enable SAML 2.0" checkbox is still enabled, and click save.

+To map Veeam Enterprise Manager permissions to an authentik user, you have to create an External Group.
+In Veeam Enterprise Manager, under Configuration, navigate to Roles.
+Click the "Add..." button and select "External Group".
+Type in the name of a group you're member of.